-Further guidance on these provisions is forthcoming.
+Further guidance on additional 30D requirements is forthcoming.
 For more information, including additional eligibility requirements, see the IRS Plug-In Electric Drive Vehicle Credit website.

 Vehicles Purchased Between August 17 and December 31, 2022

 Qualifying EVs purchased and delivered between August 17, 2022, and December 31, 2022, are eligible for the tax incentive as described below for vehicles purchased before August 17, 2022, but are limited to vehicles with final assembly in North America.
 Manufacturer sales caps on vehicles apply.
-Note that for some manufacturers, the build location may vary based on the specific vehicle, trim, or the date in the Model Year when it was produced because some models are produced in multiple locations.
-The build location of a particular vehicle should be confirmed by referring to its Vehicle Identification Number (VIN) using the U.S. Department of Transportation’s VIN decoder or an information label affixed to the vehicle.
+Note that for some manufacturers, the assembly location may vary because some models are produced in multiple locations.
+The assembly location of a particular vehicle should be confirmed by referring to its Vehicle Identification Number (VIN) using the U.S. Department of Transportation’s VIN decoder or an information label affixed to the vehicle.

 Vehicles Purchased Before August 17, 2022